Jamessks/MovieWorld/README.md

 Follow these steps to set up the project locally:

 1. **Clone the Repository**:
-   Navigate to ```/var/www``` and clone the project there (no need to make changes to .env that way)
    ```bash
    git@github.com:Jamessks/MovieWorld.git
    ```

-   or download it as a zip file and extract it in the directory of your choice.
+   or download as a zip file and extract it in the directory of your choice.

 2. **Project root**: CD to the root directory of the project with a terminal of your choice.